zcrayman/tut-data/4/README.ftl.md

 In a similar way as with MongoDB and JPA, the first test you will write is to check that OrderStatus can be correctly persisted into GemFire.

-First, create a new empty class `com.yummynoodlebar.config.GemfireConfiguration`.
-This is a placeholder for the configuration until we have written a test.

-Create a new test `com.yummynoodlebar.persistence.integration.OrderStatusMappingIntegrationTests` with the content.
+Create a new test `OrderStatusMappingIntegrationTests` with the following content:

     <@snippet path="src/test/java/com/yummynoodlebar/persistence/integration/OrderStatusMappingIntegrationTests.java"  prefix="complete" />